 Those looking for entertainment could venture south of the river to watch Mazeppa, or the wild horse of Tartary at Astley’s Amphitheatre, or they could witness the celebrated mesmerist Monsieur Auguste Lassaigne performing at Hungerford Hall.
 Meanwhile the high-minded might prefer a debate on ‘What system of currency is best adapted for England?’ at a Fleet Street tavern.

-But “Up West” twelve policemen from the St James’s “C” Division had the unenviable and unrealistic task of attempting to control a boisterous crowd of several thousand men filling the streets around Hanover Square.
+But ‘up West’ twelve policemen from the C or St James’s Division had the unenviable and unrealistic task of attempting to control a boisterous crowd of several thousand men filling the streets around Hanover Square.
 A singular event was to take place in the elegant Hanover Square Rooms, and the rowdy multitude had gathered in the hope of seeing those who had paid the princely sum of fifteen shillings to attend it.
 By the end of the night several of the spectators had been arrested.
 They duly appeared in the dock at the Marlborough Street Police Court.

-The occasion which had generated so much excitement had been advertised in the newspapers for days.
+The occasion that had generated so much excitement had been advertised in the newspapers for days.
 The Morning Post had run the following: